Seonghun23/SHConcertoMusicPlayer/README.md

 # SHConcertoMusicPlayer

-This is Music Player for Multiple Music Play In a Same Time with Perfect Sync.
-SH_ConcertoMusicPlayer is support Streaming.
+This is Multiple Music Player in a Same Time with Perfect Sync.
+SHConcertoMusicPlayer is support Streaming.

 ## Requirements